Water intake plays a critical role in almost all the bodily functions of our furry friends.

 Puppies should have access to fresh drinking water at all times but should not be allowed unrestricted access or encouraged to drink excessively during playtime or after exercising.

-Manage your puppy’s water intake by frequently giving small sips instead of letting them gulp down large amounts at once.
+Manage your puppy’s water consumption by frequently giving small sips instead of letting them gulp down large amounts at once.
 This will also reduce the risk of bloating.

 Your veterinarian may need to administer electrolytes or IV fluids to restore your puppy’s body balance and prevent further complications.